 - Establish record-keeping procedures.

-These principles must be included in your HACCP plan, and be actioned in order.
+These principles must be included in your HACCP plan and be actioned in order.

 A critical control point is the step where the control can be applied.
-This is a crucial part of preventing or eliminating the food safety hazard.
+This is a crucial part of the prevention or elimination of the food safety hazard.
+For example, a critical control point could be testing raw ingredients for chemical residue.

 You can work out what your critical control point should be by utilizing a decision tree.